dietrichl-cyber/larsdietrich.github.io/index.md

     style="float: right; margin: 0 0 0.4rem 1rem !important; border-radius: 12px; max-width: 100%; height: auto;"
   >
   <p>
-    I am a researcher in science education and botany.
+    I am a researcher in science education and plant ecology.
 My science education work focuses on ecological education, plant awareness and perception, and the use of AI-supported learning environments in higher education teaching.
 I am especially interested in how ecological phenomena can be understood across levels of organisations - from molecules to ecosystems.
 Moreover, I embrace all the opportunities that AI brings to teaching and learning while being cautious about potential pitfalls of the technology.
-In botany, I am interested in plant-environment interactions, especially how cold and drought impact plant physiology.
+In plant ecology, I am interested in plant-environment interactions, especially how cold and drought impact plant physiology.
 I am fascinated about the global treeline phenomenon which has still not been explained on a mechanistic basis.
   </p>
 </div>